Domain Wall as Cosmological Oscillator: Conclusion and Discussion

 We consider the coupling of the domain wall to a periodically oscillating background field, which acts as the external force governing the domain wall's oscillation.
 When the frequency of the external force matches the intrinsic frequency of the wall, resonant oscillation occurs, significantly enhancing the amplitude of the oscillations.
 Should the oscillation amplitude exceed a critical deformation threshold, the domain wall will be destroyed due to energy imbalances.

 In scenarios involving \(Z_2\) breaking interactions, we find that the parameter space for resonant destruction can extend beyond that of domain wall annihilation.
 Conversely, in \(Z_2\) conserving interactions, we show that the resonant oscillation amplitude can grow over time, especially when the Hubble expansion rate is sufficiently small (\(H \lesssim 0.01 \omega_0\)).
-Additionally, we discuss the dissipation of the domain wall through particle radiation during the oscillatory process.
 Consequently, we establish that our resonant destruction mechanism is applicable even within models that conserve discrete symmetries.

 It is worth noting that our mechanism requires alignment between the intrinsic frequency of the wall and the oscillating frequency of the background field, which may lead to what is often referred to as the fine-tuning problem.
 However, we can anticipate that the background field possesses a range of oscillatory modes with a broad frequency distribution.
 When one of these modes aligns with the domain wall's intrinsic frequency, it can trigger resonant oscillation, establishing itself as the dominant oscillation amplitude.
 Thus, our proposed scenario is quite general within the context of new particle physics frameworks.